Viktor2805/ticket_system/ReadMe.md

 # ticket_system

 # how to run application
-# docker-compose up
+## docker-compose up ---- in terminal
 # http://localhost/